 - Umleitung – detour

-- Einbahnstraße – one way street
+- Einbahnstraße – a one-way street

-- Parken verboten – parking forbidden
+- Parken verboten – parking is forbidden

 - Parkhaus – parking garage